Eli Attie: Other work

 He has also been a guest on political consultant David Axelrod's podcast "The Axe Files", and on Aimee Mann and Ted Leo's podcast "The Art of Process".
 Attie was a frequent guest on "The West Wing Weekly", a podcast that ran episode-by-episode through the entire series of The West Wing.

 Attie has worked as a rock critic for The Washington Post, Slate, and other publications.

-Personal life and awards

-Attie is married to Alison Megliola, a dietitian and healthcare manager.
+He wrote the liner notes for Nick Lowe's 2024 album Indoor Safari.

-He is on the board of Let America Vote, a non-profit founded by Jason Kander that fights voter suppression.
+Attie is on the board of Let America Vote, a non-profit founded by Jason Kander that fights voter suppression.

+Awards

-Attie is a seven-time Emmy nominee and a three-time WGA award nominee; he won an Emmy Award for "The West Wing Documentary Special" and a Peabody Award for co-writing the September 11th special America: A Tribute to Heroes.
+Attie is a seven-time Emmy nominee and a six-time WGA award nominee; he won an Emmy Award for "The West Wing Documentary Special" and a Peabody Award for co-writing the September 11th special America: A Tribute to Heroes.
 He won ASCAP's Deems-Taylor award for pop music writing.